-- Meet all the “responsibilities” of the SPC (see State Political Coordinator Responsibilities).
+- Meet all State Political Coordinator Responsibilities.

-- Respond to All NMAR Calls for Action — SPCs are expected to respond to ALL NMAR Calls for Action they receive via email and by personally contacting their assigned Legislator.
+- Respond to NMAR Calls for Action — SPCs are expected to respond to all NMAR Calls for Action they receive via email and by personally contacting their assigned Legislator.
 As the New Mexico Association of REALTORS® key REALTOR® communicators with the New Mexico Legislature, SPCs are looked upon as leaders by their REALTOR® colleagues and should lead by example.
 After responding to a Call for Action, SPCs should encourage their fellow REALTORS® to do the same.
 Most Calls for Action will take place while the New Mexico Legislature is in session.